molgenis/vip/docs/advanced/annotations.md

 region is likely to be essential in terms of regulation.
 The ncER file VIP uses is the version provided by GREEN-VARAN (https://github.com/edg1983/GREEN-VARAN) on
 Zenodo: https://zenodo.org/records/5636163
+If overlapping regions are encountered (which can occur in liftovered resources) the highest score is annotated.

 #### ReMM